bclgu/flutter-sandbox-20250918/README.md

 ## 🔧 Flutter Version Management (FVM)

-This Flutter project uses **[FVM (Flutter Version Management)](https://fvm.app/)** to pin the Flutter and Dart versions, ensuring consistency across all contributors and CI/CD.
+The Flutter projects in this repo use **[FVM (Flutter Version Management)](https://fvm.app/)** to pin the Flutter and Dart versions, ensuring consistency across all contributors and CI/CD.

 ### Setup